vuejs/awesome-vue/README.md

   - [Bayo](http://v2.bayo.vn) A simple and powerful website for Vietnamese travelers.
 We revolutionize travel planning and booking in a personalized, fun and productive way.
   - [X-SONGTAO★11](http://xiangsongtao.com) A Personal blog.
 FE and CMS are in same vue SPA.
   - [Cinemateka](http://cinema.seance.ru) Film & events schedule SPA made with Vue & Laravel 5.
 Russian. <sup>[[Source]](https://github.com/Piterden/cinemateka)</sup>
+  - [Jobinja](https://jobinja.ir) A Job Board and career platform operating in Iran.

 - #### Interactive Experiences